liborpaciorek/tjhlavnice/DEPLOYMENT.md

 Notes:

-- SQLite file `db.sqlite3` must be writable by the system user running the app (we use user `deploy`).
+- SQLite file `db.sqlite3` must be writable by the system user running the app (we use user `tjhlavnice`).
 - Consider restricting CORS in production (current project enables `CORS_ALLOW_ALL_ORIGINS = True`).

 ---